roe-dl/weewx-airQ/README.md

 functions for that, it should be safe.
 Nevertheless, backups are alsways a good idea.
 And stop WeeWX for that.

-**CAUTION:** Stop WeeWX and make a backup of the database before using this functions.
+**CAUTION:** Stop WeeWX and make a backup of the database before using these commands.

 * `airq_conf --device=DEVICE --add-columns`:
   add the necessary columns to the database